ZacharyEspiritu/ReactionLine/README.md

 ### Week 1: Weekend
 * Everyone: Need to find a better font. ("You can't just use Helvetica Neue for all of your games, Zach!" - my mother)
+* Parents: Add text below each of the circular buttons because they're unclear on what they do.
-* CK: Menu icons need to be slightly redesigned so they look less jumbled together.
+* CK: Menu icons need to be slightly redesigned so they have more padding between the edge of the circle and the icon.
 * SS: Not sure about the lowercase letter design.
 Also, header and footer should be closer to the buttons, with the padding at the top and bottom of the screen.
 * JT: The "hamburger" icon might be too unclear on what it actually does.